sirbebop2k/tradingStrategies/README.md

 - Kraken seems to take awhile processing bank transfers; may switch to FTX if necessary

 ## To do goals:
+- Enact measures to deal with order not being filled (though extremely unlikely)
 - perhaps switch from REST to WebSockets to get more continuous data
 - develop Bollinger strategy, and perhaps integrate with the exisitng MACD one